BBC Weather: Online forecasts

 The BBC Weather website provides outlook weather forecasts for UK and international locations using animated symbols and a format similar in design to that used for the televised broadcasts.
 The website launched in 1997.

 The website also runs frequent special features about seasonal sports, white Christmas, nature, and meteorological science.
 It also has world weather, UK outlook, and weather news.

+In October 2024 a technical fault affecting the supplying of data from DTN caused the BBC Weather website and app to incorrectly forecast wind speeds of over 15000 mph and air temperatures exceeding 400 C.

 BBC Weather apps

 On 20 May 2013, the BBC released the BBC Weather App for both iOS devices (although initially not optimised for iPad) and Android devices (via the Google Play Store).
 Both versions were designed by Media Applications Technologies, and their data source was the Met Office.